Spencer-Weston/NBApredict/README.md

 ## Project Overview
 ### Directories
+This section overviews the main components of the project.
+Details for other sections of the project are available in the documentation.

 * run - The run directory holds two scripts, daily.py and all.py.
-The daily script will set the project to run daily while the all script runs the project when called
+The daily script will set the project to run daily while the all script runs the project when called.
-* scrapers - The scrapers folder holds scripts for scaping data. scraper.py's scrape_all() function will scrape all season, team, and betting line data.
+* scrapers - The scrapers folder holds modules for scaping data. scraper.py's scrape_all() function will scrape all season, team, and betting line data.
 To just scrape one type of data, call the desired data's scrape function.
 For example, line_scraper.scrape() will scrape betting lines.
-* database - This directory holds three scripts. database/database holds a Database class.
+* database - This directory holds three modules. database/database holds a Database class.
 The database class controls table access and creation. database/manipulator holds the DataManipulator class which manipulates input data for table creation and insertion.
-The primary function is DataManipulator.get_sql_types() which returns a dictionary of SQl types to generate tables with.
-This allows the data, usually returned from a scraper function, to dictate the table stored in the database.
+Combined, Database and DataManipulator allow the data to dictate tables in the database.
 Finally, getters.py has functions which return specific queries or datatypes from the database.

-* path.py - contains functions to determine relative paths throughout the project
+* stats - The stats directory contains the four_factor_regression and graphing modules. four_factor_regression implements a linear regression based on the four factors as explained in [the model section](#the-model).
+The graphing module functions generate graphs for regression evaluation.
+* predict - Holds the predict module.
+The predict module has functions for predicting games on a date, a single game, or all games for which betting odds exist.
+Predict generates predictions from the linear model discussed in [the model section](#the-model)

 ## The Model